France pushes vaccination campaign as virus cases increase

 “It’s an excellent figure,” he said.

-The government is discussing whether to have France join other countries that have authorized vaccines for children ages 5-11.
-Children over age 12 or who are considered at risk of complications from COVID-19 will be eligible starting Dec.
+The government is discussing whether to have France join other countries that have authorized vaccines for all children ages 5-11.
+Children under age 12 who are considered at risk of complications from COVID-19 will be eligible starting Dec.
 15.

 Castex, 56, tested positive for the coronavirus on Nov.
 22. His office said at the time that he had contracted the virus from his 11-year-old daughter.
 He was fully vaccinated, but his daughter was too young to get jabbed.

-Note: This version has been corrected to show that children 12 and up already are eligible for vaccines in France.